 This report has been reviewed for confidential information.

 This ‘Background Document’ is based on version 1.1 of the Annex XV report published on the ECHA website in March 2019 to coincide with the beginning of the six-month consultation on the proposal.
-The Background Document incorporates revisions to the proposal made by the Dossier Submitter in response to the consultation comments .
+The Background Document incorporates revisions to the proposal made by the Dossier Submitter in response to the consultation comments.
+The Background Document also introduces RAC and SEAC ‘boxes’ in the text to highlight important elements of the committees’ evaluation of the proposal, specifically where the opinions of RAC or SEAC deviate from the Dossier Submitter’s conclusions.

 Summary